 The pain and tenacity of Adrian’s childhood is apparent throughout his songwriting.
 With an absent father and a mother who was more interested in drugs than raising her children, Adrian was forced to grow up very quickly.
 By age 15, he was living on his own and working for a drug dealer.

 Adrian aims to “fight a fight by singing,” demanding freedom of expression on a personal and societal level.
 “It’s the burning desire to be free of the forced image, the fictitious façade, and demanding respect for identity and individuals’ voices,” he says.
 “When I perform it’s like freeing a caged bird – I can be relieved of all the trauma I’ve had throughout my life.”

-This courage of conviction was hard-won, but partially driven by an encounter with legendary ‘80s R&B singer Teena Marie, who would become Adrian’s mentor and “fairy godmother.”
+This courage of conviction was hard-won, but partially driven by an encounter with legendary ‘80s R&B singer Teena Marie, who would become Adrian’s mentor and 'fairy godmother.'
 “After that, everything went out the door and I knew I wanted to perform.
 Spiritually, she planted the seed.”

 Determined to sing his way out of a life of poverty, Adrian eventually moved to Los Angeles, where life became increasingly complex.
-Although Adrian spent every minute working as a bartender and go-go dancer, singing in cover bands and schmoozing, he led a double life.
+Although Adrian spent every minute working as a bartender and go-go dancer, singing in cover bands, and schmoozing, he led a double life.

 Unbeknownst to his friends and colleagues, Adrian was homeless for 2.5 years, living in his car beneath the famed Hollywood sign and showering at the gym.
 Although he never told his family, Adrian’s grandmother had a sense that something was amiss and would beg him to come home to the East Coast.
 But Adrian never gave up; he penned songs while sleeping in the backseat, staring down at the lights of Los Angeles.

 One of those songs, “See The Stars,” finds Adrian negotiating leaving home despite his grandmother’s disapproval.
-The song offers a simple and engaging, but never cliché, message of following your dreams: “I wish you could see the stars / even though you’re blinded where you are....It can be a lonely fight but it’s worth the ride.”
+The song offers a simple and engaging, but never cliché, message of following your dreams: “I wish you could see the stars / even though you’re blinded where you are...
+It can be a lonely fight but it’s worth the ride.”